-The controversy over screening persists, in part, because of disagreement over the precise contributions of earlier detection and advancements in breast cancer treatment.
-The seven Cancer Intervention and Surveillance Modeling Network (CISNET) simulation-based models concluded a wide range for the contribution of screening to reductions in breast cancer mortality rates: between 28% and 65% (1975-2000).1 Sun et al. (2010) concluded earlier detection contributed 17% of the estimated gain in breast cancer survival time and attributed the remaining 83% to advancements in breast cancer treatment (1988-2000).9 However, this study may have overestimated the contribution of advancements in cancer treatment because it did not separate death from breast cancer and death from competing causes (e.g., cardiovascular disease [CVD]).
+The controversy over screening persists, in part, because of disagreement over the precise contributions of earlier detection and advancements in breast cancer treatment on reductions in breast cancer mortality.
+The seven Cancer Intervention and Surveillance Modeling Network (CISNET) simulation-based models concluded a wide range for the contribution of screening to reductions in breast cancer mortality rates: between 28% and 65% (1975-2000).1 Additionally, the CISNET models are based on the hypothetical experience of a simulated cohort of breast cancer patients inherently untestable assumptions on the natural history of breast cancer.
+Sun et al. (2010) concluded earlier detection contributed 17% of the estimated gain in breast cancer survival time and attributed the remaining 83% to advancements in breast cancer treatment (1988-2000).9 However, this study may have overestimated the contribution of advancements in cancer treatment because it did not separate death from breast cancer and death from competing causes (e.g., cardiovascular disease [CVD]).

 In this study, we address these research gaps and quantify the contribution of the three factors that could have led to the gain in life expectancy among breast cancer patients: earlier detection, advancements in breast cancer treatment, and advancements in the treatment of other diseases.
 We base on results on the observed mortality experience of actual breast cancer patients, rather than on simulation.
-We measure earlier detection, which resulted from more widespread screening and advancements in screening technology,10 by the changes over time in tumor sizes of newly diagnosed breast cancer patients.
+We measure earlier detection, which resulted in part from more widespread screening and advancements in screening technology,10 by the changes over time in tumor sizes of newly diagnosed breast cancer patients.
 We measure advancements in breast cancer treatment and treatment of other diseases by reductions in case fatality rates from breast cancer and competing causes of death, respectively.
 We also quantify how the contribution of earlier detection to gains in life expectancy varied by age at diagnosis.
 We focus on contributions to the gain in life expectancy, rather than declines in breast cancer mortality rates, to account for concurrent improvements in mortality from competing causes of death and changes in the age structure of the US female population.
 Finally, we consider the effect of overdiagnosis on the gain in life expectancy and its three constituent components.

 2. METHODS

 2.1 Patient Data.
 We obtained incidence and mortality data for breast cancer from the Surveillance, Epidemiology, and End Results (SEER) 9 registry database, 1975 to 2012.
 The SEER 9 registries, which cover ~10% of the US population, form the largest, most representative and longest running national cancer incidence database.
 We analyzed 663,860 breast cancer cases diagnosed between 1975 and 2012 and included only the first matching record for each person, as well as cases with both malignant and non-malignant behavior (e.g., ductal carcinoma in situ).
 SEER classifies breast cancer as the cause of death based on the death certificate, the identity of a primary tumor, and relevant comorbidities.
-We placed a further requirement: the breast cancer death must have occurred within 10 years of diagnosis.3,4 By allowing this 10-year time window between diagnosis and death, we were able to calculate incidence-based case fatality rates between 1975 and 2002 for 422,141 .
+We placed a further requirement: the breast cancer death must have occurred within 10 years of diagnosis.3,4 By allowing this 10-year time window between diagnosis and death, we were able to calculate incidence-based case fatality rates between 1975 and 2002 for 422,141 breast cancer patients and, thus, study their actual mortality experience.
 We categorized tumor size into five categories: <1cm, 1-2cm, 2-3cm, 3-5cm, and ≥5cm based on the extent of disease (determined by clinical and operative/pathological assessment).